IvoLeist/dash_ngl/README.md

-Further existings solutions like https://github.com/lilyminium/dash-ngl do not (yet) support molecule selection via a dropdown
-+ they have for our purpose a way to complex code base to maintain.
+Further existings solutions like https://github.com/lilyminium/dash-ngl do not (yet) support molecule selection via a dropdown and they have for our purpose a way to complex code base to maintain.

 Therefore I have build a minimal dash_ngl viewer tailored to our neeeds.